alanmitchell/mini-monitor/docs/source/developers.rst

 A number of equipment manuals are available that relate to the existing Reader classes.
 These are listed and are accessible from the :ref:`relevant-manuals` page.

-So, to add a new type of data source to the Mini-Monitor software, you only need to write a new Reader class and put that class in the ``readers`` directory.
+To add a new data source to the Mini-Monitor software, you only need to write a new Reader class and put that class in the ``readers`` directory.
 Then, add the class to the ``READERS`` variable found in the Settings file, described in the next section.

-Alternatively, a separate script can be written, similar to ``meter_reader.py``, that can acquire sensor readings and directly publish them to the MQTT broker.
+Alternatively, a separate script can be written, similar to ``meter_reader.py``, that can acquire sensor readings and publish them directly to the MQTT broker.

 Settings File
 -------------